DNN2LR: Interpretation-inspired Feature Crossing for Real-world Tabular Data: Related Work

 Nowadays, deep learning-based prediction methods have shown their effectiveness.
-Among these methods, some try to generate and represent cross features via designing various deep learning-based crossing modules.
+Among these methods, some try to generate and represent cross features via designing various deep learning-based crossing modules or crossing layers.
+These methods mainly focus on the task of CTR prediction.
 For better performances, these crossing modules are usually applied along with DNN architectures.
 The Wide \& Deep model \cite{cheng2016wide} directly learns parameters of manually designed cross features in the wide component.
 The Product-based Neural Network (PNN) \cite{qu2016product} applies inner-product or outer-product to capture second-order features.
 In Deep \& Cross Network (DCN) \cite{wang2017deep}, the authors design an incremental crossing module, named CrossNet, to capture second-order as well as higher-order features.
-AutoINT \cite{song2018autoint} is a combination of residual connections \cite{he2016deep} and a crossing module based on Self-attention \cite{vaswani2017attention}.
+AutoINT \cite{song2018autoint} is a combination of residual connections \cite{he2016deep} and a crossing module based on Self-Attention \cite{vaswani2017attention}.
 With the residual connections, the DNN architecture is performed with the input of original features.
 In xDeepFM \cite{lian2018xdeepfm}, Compressed Interaction Network (CIN) is proposed as a crossing module based on outer-product calculation of features, and it is performed together with DNN.
 Meanwhile, convolutional neural network is also incorporated for modeling local interactions among nearby features \cite{liu2015convolutional,chan2018convolutional,liu2019feature}.
 Inherit from deep learning technologies, above feature crossing modules are mostly associated with hidden projection, in each layer or between adjacent layers.
-This happens in most deep learning-based methods, including several state-of-the-art crossing modules, e.g., CrossNet \cite{wang2017deep}, CIN \cite{lian2018xdeepfm} and Self-attention \cite{song2018autoint}.
-That is to say, most of deep learning-based methods are not globally interpretable, and are hard to explicitly generate enough useful cross features.
+This happens in most deep learning-based methods, including several state-of-the-art crossing modules, e.g., CrossNet \cite{wang2017deep}, CIN \cite{lian2018xdeepfm} and Self-Attention \cite{song2018autoint}.
+That is to say, most of deep learning-based methods are not globally interpretable, and are hard to explicitly generate all the useful cross features captured in the models.